If you wish to close your limited company, you will need the services of a licensed insolvency practitioner (IP) to act as liquidator.

 Once the company enters into compulsory liquidation, you should not use or sell the company’s assets in order to make payment to your creditors or for your own use/benefit.

-If you are also an employee of your company (as well as director), your employment will cease when the winding up order is issued.
-The OR/IP dealing with the liquidation will be able to provide you with details on how to claim for any unpaid wages, holiday pay, redundancy and for pay in lieu of notice, as an employee of the company.
+If you are also an employee of the company (as well as director), then employment will cease when the winding up order is issued.
+The OR/IP dealing with the liquidation will be able to provide details on how to claim for any unpaid wages, holiday pay, redundancy and for pay in lieu of notice.

 - Sell the company’s assets.